syncfusion-content/blazor-docs/blazor/query-builder/how-to/change-display-mode.md

 ---
 layout: post
 title: Change Display Mode in Blazor QueryBuilder Component | Syncfusion
-description: Checkout and learn here all about Change Display Mode in Syncfusion Blazor QueryBuilder component and more.
+description: Checkout and learn here all about how to change display mode in Syncfusion Blazor QueryBuilder component and more.
 platform: Blazor
 control: QueryBuilder
 documentation: ug